manuelmr96/currency-change/README.md

 ## Currency change

-In the project, you have  three differents Currencies and you are able to convert between those.
+In the project, you have  three differents Currencies and you are able to convert between each of them.

 You will only need to: